Auter/TankAssist/README.md

 optionally attempt taunt first

-then casts your chosen snap spell
+if fail, then cast your chosen spell

-or only targets, or target+cast (your choice)
+option to only target, cast or target+cast (your choice)

 Lets you blacklist tanks / players you don’t want to pull from